-KOF is a kind of king of the hill format where two players face off in a Bo1, and the victor stays on to play against the next player of the opposing team.
+Set 5 is a king of the hill format where two players face off in a Bo1, and the victor stays on to play against the next player of the opposing team.
 The first team to run out of players loses.

 This format keeps the matches from getting stale, and can lead to some pretty exciting games with reverse sweeps and all-kill finales.
-It’s unclear if other regions will adopt this format for the Fall season, nor if more Clash Royale League regions will be announced for South America, Central America, or any others currently left out.
+It proved popular after the Asian Spring seasons, and was later adopted by all other regions as well as the World Finals.

-Is anyone here interested in watching Clash Royale League?
-Let us know in the comments.
+Any other Clashers interested in watching Clash Royale League?
+Let us know in the comments!